okd-hkd/blogProd/README.md

 - Personal work logs.
 - A contact form.
 - Access to SNS accounts.
+- A comment form with DIsqus.
+- A Mark down editor.
+- Multi language support.
+- A Category sort functions

 Here is the URL of the product. https://okd-blog.net/